 - Most are indistinguishable from tobacco vape pens (which are legal everywhere in the US).

 When compared to edibles, vape pens are a lot easier to control your personal dosage, especially if you’re stopping in at Cannabition or looking enjoy some of Las Vegas’ historic sites and sounds.

 It’s also important to note that, even in legal states, there are requirements for storage of your cannabis and paraphernalia.
 For example, in Las Vegas, cannabis is required to be stored in an opaque, child-proof container or bag.
 If there’s an open weed container inside of your car, you’re dancing with danger.

-If not inside of a dispensary-sealed container, or some kind of smell-proof packaging (like a vacuum-sealed bag), loose bud floating the your car is akin to open beer or liquor.
+If not inside of a dispensary-sealed container, or some kind of smell-proof packaging (like a vacuum-sealed bag), loose bud floating in your car is akin to open beer or liquor.
 It’s risky business – and if you’re playing that game, you better be ready to incur the consequences should you get caught.

-In my home state, Colorado, cops are no longer allowed to search a person’s car just because they smell weed.
+In Colorado, cops are no longer allowed to search a person’s car just because they smell weed.
 Though similar legislation exists in Las Vegas, Nevada also has some of the strictest DUI laws.
 Even improperly storing or consuming weed can land you with a pretty hefty fine.
 Make sure you stay on the right side of Las Vegas cannabis laws by consuming privately and discreetly.

 Why airports are a ‘no-fly’ zone for cannabis

 Air travel is another game entirely.
 Many airports are considered federal jurisdiction – meaning that inside them, no matter what state you’re in, weed is illegal and it is prohibited to carry.
 If you’re caught trying to get your personal stash through security, you’ve broken federal law.